lesleyash/VBA_Wall_Street/README.md

 ### Advantage and Disadvantage of refactoring code
 #### Advantage
-The advantage of refactoring is to shortern the time the module needs to run the code, which helps expand the data the code can be run.
+The advantage of refactoring is to shorten the time the module needs to run the code, which helps expand the data the code can be run.
-And refactoring usually means simplier or shorter code module, which can help people understand and maintain the code.
+Also, refactoring usually means simpler or shorter code module, which can help people understand and maintain the code.

 #### Disadvantage
-The disadvantage is the amount of time and tests you have to put in the refactoring.
-If the results are not significantly better, the return of the time you invest in refacoring code might be very small or even negative.
+The disadvantage is the amount of time and tests you need put in the refactoring.
+If the results are not significantly better, the return of the time you invest in refactoring code might be very small or even negative.

 ### Pros and Cons of original and refactoring
 #### Pros and Cons of original code